 Apart from firing people, 'to let go' has some lively descriptions in the dictionary: Setting things free, allowing something to escape, releasing one's grip from something/someone, stopping to be angry about an event that happened in the past.
 All those descriptions have two things in common, that I like in particular: 1) They sound positive.
 2) You have to actively do something.
 That means, that you're in charge, you're in control, you get to make the decision, you play an active role in your life.
 That's why 'to let go' is such a powerful and empowering expression in my opinion, very similar to 'to move on'.

 In comparison, when you 'lose' something, the outcome might be the same as to let it go.
 This thing or person is not in your life anymore.
 However, 'loss' not only implies that the thing or person belonged to you in the first place (which at least for a person cannot be true), it also puts you in a passive role.
 You're forced into a situation where stuff simply happens to you.
-However, through a mind shift and reframing to 'let go', all of a sudden, you're the active part in the story.
+But through a mind shift and reframing to 'let go', all of a sudden, you're the active part in the story.
 You can free yourself and, despite the same outcome, you're in a very different position.
 You actively gained control over your life.
 You're self-determined.

 Sure, this concept cannot be applied to every situation in life.
 Sometimes, you simply lose something and there's nothing you can do about it.
 Yet, when it comes to losing a person, it also helps to change the perspective: We all will eventually leave this world one way or the other.
 Imagine, how much more we can treasure the moments we're able to share with our loved ones, if we remind ourselves from time to time that nothing is permanent?
 That we were simply granted an amount of time with this person, but that it'll eventually come to an end?
 I'll talk a little bit more about how I deal with grief later in this post.
 Maybe you'll find my approach useful.